 Drug testing may be required both as a condition of employment and randomly during employment.

 Work experience in a related occupation

-Gaming surveillance officers and investigators may need previous work experience in surveillance or in casinos.
-Experience with video monitoring technology is particularly helpful, and some workers gain this experience by working as a security guard.
+To enter the occupation, gambling surveillance officers and investigators typically need work experience in casinos or with video monitoring technology.
+Candidates sometimes gain video monitoring experience by working as a security guard.

 Licenses, Certifications, and Registrations

-Most states require that security guards be registered with the state in which they work.
-Although registration requirements vary by state, basic qualifications for candidates are as follows:
+Most states require that security guards be licensed by the state in which they work.
+Although licensing requirements vary by state, basic qualifications for candidates are as follows:

 - Be at least 18 years old

 Guards who carry weapons usually must be licensed by the appropriate government authority.
 Positions for armed guards have more stringent background checks and entry requirements than do those for unarmed guards.
 Most states require rigorous hiring and screening programs, including background, criminal record, and fingerprint checks, for armed guards.

 Some states and gaming facilities require a minimum age of 21 to work in a casino.